Caterpillar Inc. (CAT) Bundle

 Original location

-The primary operations were initially based in Stockton, California, and later consolidated in Peoria, Illinois, which became the company's long-term headquarters.
+The primary operations were initially based in two California locations-Stockton and San Leandro-before consolidating in Peoria, Illinois, which became the long-term headquarters.
+The company recently moved its global headquarters to Irving, Texas.

 Founding team members